nicoleslater/Inventory-Application/README.md

 Inventory Project

-I would like this inventory to have a book inventory
+I would like this inventory to add, remove and reset information on books.